Walter Reed National Military Medical Center Psychology Internship

 For more information on our internship, please see our Training Manual

-- Application interviews will be conducted between 7 and 9 December 2021.
-We do not yet know if these interviews will be in-person or virtual.
-That information will be communicated to applicants in the late summer/early fall of 2021.
+- Application interviews will be conducted from 6 to 8 December 2022.
+These interviews will be virtual.
+There might also be an opportunity for optional in-person interviews.
+This information will be communicated to applicants in the fall.